 Trick-or-treat at the Audubon Center's annual fall festival.
 Glow lights transform the nature trail into a magical adventure.
 See live Arizona animals, encounter costumed characters, Halloween crafts and more family fun.

 Enjoy the outdoors and Halloween activities at Maricopa County Parks.
 Various programs at different locations include trick-or-treating, costume contests, ghost stories Locations include Cave Creek Regional Park, Estrella Mountain Regional Park, Usery Mountain Regional Park, White Tank Mountain Regional Park, San Tan Mountain Regional Park.
 Check calendar online to see details and which events are at which park.

-Weird sights, fun tricks, enchanting creatures and other alluring curiosities.
+Weird sights, fun tricks, enchanting creatures, and other alluring curiosities.
 Spook-tacular monster bash.
 Kids, come dressed to impress in your Halloween best.
 Don’t leave empty-handed—kids 12 and younger can pick the perfect pumpkin to take home.
 Strange Garden admission is included with Garden admission fees or with a Garden membership.

-Your family will have a bewitching good time at this free admission event featuring live entertainment, costume contests, train rides, inflatables and face painting.
+Your family will have a bewitching good time at this free event featuring live entertainment, costume contests, train rides, inflatables, and face painting.
 "Tot Town" for ages 5 and under.
 A safe alternative to trick-or-treating.
 Carnival games and food booths are provided by local civic groups as a fundraiser with tickets sold for those activities.

 Carnival games, trick-or-treating, bounce houses, zombie thriller dance and more can be found at Halloween in the Hills.
 There's also a Spider Village, pet costume contest, photo booths, and more.

 The Town of Florence will host its popular costume contest with categories for kids of all ages, from babies to adults.
 The Pumpkin Carving Contest is a tradition at the event.